Neurofibromatosis is caused by mutations in certain genes.

 Magnetic resonance imaging or computed tomography

-In most people, neurofibromatosis is identified when people have a routine examination, see the doctor because of cosmetic complaints, or need to be evaluated because they have a family history of neurofibromatosis.
+In most people, neurofibromatosis is identified when people have a routine examination, see the doctor because of cosmetic complaints about the spots, or need to be evaluated because they have a family history of neurofibromatosis.

-Doctors base the diagnosis of all three types of neurofibromatosis on findings during examination, such as café-au-lait spots or lumps under the skin along nerves.
+Doctors base the diagnosis of all 3 types of neurofibromatosis on findings noted during a detailed physical examination, such as café-au-lait spots or lumps under the skin along nerves.
+Doctors use established criteria to help them determine which type a person may have.

-Doctors usually do magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more or computed tomography (CT) Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more to check for growths in the head and near the spinal cord in people who have neurologic symptoms.
+Doctors usually do magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more or computed tomography (CT) Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more to check for growths in the head and near the spinal cord in people who have neurologic symptoms.

 Treatment of Neurofibromatosis